Constrained Pad\'e Ensembles for Thermal N=4 SYM: Quantified Uncertainties and Next-Order Predictions: Equilibrium thermodynamics: admissible band, crossover, and higher–order predictions

-In private communication (2021), it was asked whether Pad\'e methods could predict the next strong-coupling correction using existing expansion.Using the estimator in Eq.~\eqref{eq:S3_estimator} and only the admissibility window $0.75\le f\le 1$, we obtain the rigorous, model-independent interval in Eq.~\eqref{eq:S3_bound}, \emph{i.e.} $S_{3}\in[-71.27,\,262.06]$ at $\Lam_\ast=10$.
-On the weak side, the log-aware HP central extrapolation yields the local prediction in Eq.~\eqref{eq:A52_pred}, $A_{5/2}=0.476\pm0.095$.
-Together, these results provide a concrete and falsifiable response to the 2021 query, to be sharpened as further perturbative or holographic results become available.
+This also answers a 2021 private query on whether Pad\'e methods can anticipate the next strong-coupling correction using existing information: applying the estimator in Eq.~\eqref{eq:S3_estimator} together with the admissibility window $0.75\le f\le 1$ yields Eq.~\eqref{eq:S3_bound}, i.e.\ $\widehat S_{3}(10)\in[-71.27,\,262.06]$.
+On the weak side, the log-aware HP central extrapolation, after accounting for a spurious $\Lam^{5/2}\log\Lam$ artifact (see below Eq.~\eqref{eq:spur_log}), yields $A_{5/2}^{\mathrm{HP}}=-43.8\pm0.1$ in Eq.~\eqref{eq:A52_pred}.
+Together, these provide concrete benchmarks to be tested and sharpened by future perturbative or holographic results.